blaasto

 A condition where the skin breaks, exposing the inside flesh or pulp of the fruit, resulting in the loss or inedibility of the fruit.

-Generally a shoot which grows from the roots or from the trunk of the tree near or below the soil line. in the absence of any soil diseases, this often make a convenient way to propagate a new plant.
+Generally a shoot which grows from the roots or from the trunk of the tree near or below the soil line. in the absence of any soil diseases, this often makes a convenient way to propagate a new plant.
 They can often be removed with at least some roots, making "rooting" much quicker and easier.

 [...]